prestonharberts/fedora-40-configuration/docs/gnome-extensions.md

     - Rhythmbox
     - ChatGPT (see Firefox setup)
 - Date Menu Formatter by mjakubowski
+  - Formatter: SimpleDateFormat
   - Pattern: I prefer these options
     - `EEEE K:mm aaa`
     - `EEEE K:mm:ss` for seconds
     - `M·dd·y     h:mm a` to have date as well
     - `M·d·y     h:mm:ss` to replace AM/PM with seconds
   - Font size: 11 pt
-- Disable Workspace Animation by ethnarque (optional)
+- Disable Workspace Animation by monologique (optional)
 - Focus by scaryawr
   - Inactive Opacity: One notch away from the right (use arrow keys to move)
   - Special Focus Opacity: Full